 - If the passenger is wearing an insulin pump and explains that they cannot go through the metal detector or be hand-wanded, an alternate inspection process will be utilized.

 - Insulin pumps and supplies must be accompanied by insulin with professionally printed labels identifying the medication, the manufacturer’s name or a pharmacy label.

-- Passengers have the option of requesting visual inspection of their insulin and diabetes-associated supplies.
+- Passengers have the option of requesting a visual inspection of their insulin and diabetes associated supplies.